wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

     (2) The Council of the New Zealand Society of Conveyancers must, no later than 14 days after the passing of any amendment to the constitution or the replacement of the constitution, deliver to the Registrar of Companies at Wellington for registration a copy of the amendment or the new constitution.

-##### 89 Application of Acts and Regulations Publication Act 1989 and Regulations (Disallowance) Act 1989
+##### 89 Application of Legislation Act 2012 to constitution of New Zealand Society of Conveyancers

-*   The provisions of the constitution of the New Zealand Society of Conveyancers and the provisions of any amendment to that constitution or to any new constitution adopted by the New Zealand Society of Conveyancers are regulations for the purposes of the [Acts and Regulations Publication Act 1989][566] and the [Regulations (Disallowance) Act 1989][567].
+*   The provisions of the constitution of the New Zealand Society of Conveyancers and the provisions of any amendment to that constitution or to any new constitution adopted by the New Zealand Society of Conveyancers are legislative instruments and disallowable instruments for the purposes of the [Legislation Act 2012][567] and must be presented to the House of Representatives under [section 41][568] of that Act.

+    Section 89: replaced, on 5 August 2013, by [section 77(3)][569] of the Legislation Act 2012 (2012 No 119).

 ##### 90 Practising fees